 Yes!
 You can do everything as “normal”.
-In fact some women even think that menstrual cups have less restricting effects than pads or tampons.
+In fact some even think that menstrual cups have less restricting effects than pads or tampons.
 You can also swim.

 Can you feel it when it’s in??

-Not if it sits right.
-If it’s uncomfortable that means it’s not inserted correctly.
+No. If it’s uncomfortable that means it’s not inserted correctly.

 Will it not smell?